sohailanwaralmani74/utility-tools/webp-to-tiff.md

 <p>No, the TIFF format preserves all image details, making it ideal for professional use.</p>

 <h3>6.
 What is WebP format?</h3>
-<p>WebP is a modern image format developed by Google that provides efficient compression and smaller file sizes while maintaining quality.
+<p>Webp is a modern image format developed by Google that provides efficient compression and smaller file sizes while maintaining quality.
 It's widely used online but not always supported in professional editing software.</p>

 <h3>7.
 Can I use this converter on mobile devices?</h3>
 <p>Yes, it works seamlessly on smartphones, tablets, and desktops.</p>